 There are a lot of other fault metrics you can inject and experiment with:

 However, todays guide will cover the setup and configuration of a high CPU Chaos experiment on my Azure domain controller.
-Note: this is a real simulation, not a sandbox – your target will experience the experiment fault you chose directly to the resource!

 - Register the Microsoft.Chaos resource provider in the subscription you are wanting to run experiments within.

 - Create a managed identity.
 This is to enable agent-based experiments against the object.
 Without this, you will only be able to execute service direct based experiements.

 Firstly, in the portal, go to Chaos Studio and select the Targets under the Experiment management to view your resources.

 Secondly, select the resource(s) you wish to run the experiments on, then click Enable targets.
 There are more guidance and information on the agents and setup on the Microsoft docs.